Should You Pursue IRS Currently Not Collectible Status?

 The IRS will place your account in currently not collectible status if it determines that you cannot afford to make a payment.
 If you are declared IRS Currently Not Collectible:

-• The IRS may keep any tax refunds owed you and apply them to your debt
+- The IRS may keep your tax refunds and apply them to your debt.

-Status 53 isn’t a permanent solution to a tax problem, but it can buy you time—and because of the IRS Statute of Limitations on collections, time alone can be used strategically.
+Status 53 is not a permanent solution to a tax problem.
+Still, it can buy you time—and because the IRS Statute of Limitations on collections makes it possible to use time alone strategically.

 Why the IRS Statute of Limitations and Your Liability Expiry Date Matter

-One of the first things we consider when seeking IRS uncollectible status for a client is the expiry date of their tax debt.
+One of the first things we consider when seeking an IRS hardship program for a client is the expiry date of their tax debt.

 By law, the IRS has 10 years to collect back taxes from the date you filed your tax return (or the date they filed on your behalf).
 That’s why proving economic hardship can be an effective strategy if you have an IRS balance that is close to the 10-year expiry.
 For clients who qualify, Currently Not Collectible status can be put in place to avoid disruptive IRS collection actions until the statute of limitations takes effect.